MOST: Multiple Object localization with Self-supervised Transformers for object discovery: Experiments

 \subsubsection{Localization setup}

 \textbf{\underline{Unsupervised Pre-training}}: Table \ref{tab:od-1} compares the results of all the localization methods on unsupervised pre-training of object detectors.
 We use average precision at different IoU thresholds ([0.50:0.95]: AP, 0.5: AP$_{0.50}$, 0.75: AP$_{0.75}$) for evaluation.
 On the semi-supervised setting, on VOC 07+12 ($k=10\%$), the self-supervised transformer based methods (LOST, TokenCut and MOST) outperform SS~\cite{Uijlings13} with fewer boxes per image.
 In particular, TokenCut (denoted as TCut in Table~\ref{tab:od-1}) which outputs only one box per image, outperforms SS, using ten boxes per image, by ${\sim}0.4$ points on mAP.
 MOST which outputs an average of $4.65$ boxes per image outperforms TokenCut (the best performing self-supervised transformer based method) by $1.89$, $2.7$ and $2.26$ percentage points on AP, AP$_{50}$, and AP$_{75}$ respectively.
 This can be attributed to the ability of MOST to output multiple foreground regions resulting in more samples for pre-training which is not possible in the case of TokenCut.
 MOST outperforms SS, that outputs 30 boxes per image, by $0.91$, $2.09$ and $0.9$ points on AP, AP$_{50}$, and AP$_{75}$ respectively using almost $6\times$ fewer boxes per image and this can be attributed to the ability of MOST to generate high quality proposals.
 On COCO, MOST outperforms TokenCut by $0.8$ and $0.86$ on the 1\% and 2\% setting of semi-supervised learning.
-MOST using ViT-B/8, that outputs 13.09 boxes on average per image outperforms SS (with 30 boxes) by $0.36$, $0.17$ on 1\% and 2\% respectively.
+MOST with a ViT-B/8 backbone, that outputs 13.09 boxes on average per image, outperforms SS (with 30 boxes per image) by $0.36$, $0.07$ points on k=1\% and k=2\% few shot splits of COCO respectively.

 On the fully supervised setting, MOST outperforms LOST and TokenCut by 0.76 and 0.55 (AP) percentage points respectively on VOC 07+12.
 On COCO, MOST outperforms them by 0.50 and 1 points respectively.
 On VOC 07+12, MOST using ViT-B/8 (13.09 boxes per image) outperforms SS (with 30 boxes per image) by 0.40.
 On the much harder COCO dataset, MOST outperforms SS 1.20 (AP) percentage points using $2\times$ fewer boxes per image.